pytexas/PyTexas2017/app/md/sponsors/prospectus.md

     - 1 additional free ticket to PyTexas (3 total)
 - Diamond $2,500
     - Limit: 2
-    - All the benefits of Platinum-level sponsorship
+    - All the benefits of Platinum sponsorship
-    - Premier brand placement for entire conference
-    - Branding of one room
-    - Company logo on PyTexas t-shirt (Size & placement subject to artistic license of PyTexas organizers.)
+    - Please contact the Sponsor Chair for extra benefits in this tier.

 ### Exclusive Benefits

 PyTexas also offers several exclusive sponsor benefits on a first-come, first-served basis:

-- Lanyard
+- Lanyard ($500)
     - One slot available
     - Sponsor will provide printed branded lanyards to PyTexas (Need at least two weeks prior to event)
-- Lanyard targeted
+- Lanyard targeted ($500)
-    - One slot available\=
+    - One slot available
     - Each attendee’s badge will be affixed with a ribbon with a design of your choice (subject to approval by Sponsor Chair)
+- Coffee Sponsor ($500)
+    - Sponsor one day of coffee
+    - Company logo on coffee table for the day
-- Exclusive party slot ($1000)
+- Exclusive party slot ($500)
     - Saturday and Sunday slots currently available
     - Promote your party on the day of the party
     - Official promotion via website, schedule, and announcements